Identification and characterization of novel E3 ubiquitin ligases involved in cell communication and cancer

 The ubiquitin system is a critical modulator of a wide range of cellular processes, including protein degradation, DNA repair, gene transcription, cell-cycle control, and intercellular communication.
 The importance of ubiquitination is reflected by the fact that the human proteome has been estimated to contain over 600 E3 ubiquitin ligases.
 The ubiquitin system is frequently altered in cancer cells, and several known E3 ubiquitin ligases are key oncogenes or tumor suppressors, representing potential targets in cancer therapy.
 The objective of this Master’s project is to identify and functionally characterize E3 ubiquitin ligases involved in intercellular communication and cancer pathogenesis.

-There is increasing evidence that ubiquitination of connexins has an important role in regulating intercellular communication via gap junctions.
+There is increasing evidence that ubiquitination of connexins has an important role in the regulation of intercellular communication via gap junctions.
 Moreover, many growth factors, oncogenes, and tumor promoters are potent inducers of connexin ubiquitination and degradation, resulting in the loss of gap junctions at the plasma membrane.
-Dysregulation of connexin ubiquitination may play an important role in the loss of intercellular communication during cancer development, which may have considerable clinical relevance.
+Dysregulation of connexin ubiquitination may play an important role in promoting the loss of intercellular communication during cancer development.
+Obtaining a better understanding of the molecular basis underlying these processes may therefore have considerable clinical relevance.

-The Master’s student will learn various methods, including DNA/siRNA transfection, RNA interference, confocal microscopy, cell-cell communication assays, co-immunoprecipitation, western blotting and cell culture.
+The Master’s student will learn various methods, including DNA/siRNA transfection, confocal microscopy, cell-cell communication assays, co-immunoprecipitation, western blotting and xCELLigence real-time cell analyses.

 The project will be carried out at The Department of Molecular Oncology, Institute for Cancer Research, The Norwegian Radium Hospital, Oslo University Hospital (http://www.ous-research.no/molecularoncology/).
 Our department currently has approximately 40 members, including 10 PhD students and four Master’s students.
 The Master’ student on this project will work in close collaboration with PhD students and scientists in the department.